Treating Tarsal Tunnel Syndrome Glastonbury

 What are the Symptoms of Tarsal Tunnel Syndrome?

-The most common symptoms include:
+The most common symptoms of TTS include:

 How is Tarsal Tunnel Syndrome Diagnosed?

-The first step in diagnosis is to take a detailed history of your symptoms and how they started, combined with a proper physical exam.
+The first step in diagnosis is to take a detailed history of your symptoms and review how they started, combined with a proper physical exam.
 X-rays may help to identify underlying problems with the joints, such as arthritis.
 Diagnostic musculoskeletal ultrasound can identify a swollen and enlarged nerve.
 An MRI is rarely needed but can be helpful to identify other potential problems.
 Sometimes, nerve testing, such as an EMG/NCV test (“electromyography” and “nerve conduction velocity”) can be done, but this is rarely necessary for the initial phases of diagnosis.

 How is Tarsal Tunnel Syndrome Treated?